Why color is one of the most powerful tools in personal branding & marketing

 Colors influence emotions and trigger subconscious associations.
 This is not a trend, it is the foundation of color psychology, and it is widely applied in both corporate branding and personal branding strategies.

-Take purple as an example 💜 Purple communicates luxury, wisdom, and ambition.
+Take purple as an example 💜 Purple communicates creativity, ambition and focus.
 Historically, it was associated with royalty, largely because the dye used to create it was extraordinarily expensive and therefore rare.
 That legacy still lives in the subconscious associations we carry today.
 Brands and professionals who choose purple often want to signal depth, creativity, and a premium positioning.

 Every color tells a similar story.
 The key is knowing which story aligns with yours.